Michael4real-ux/Zephyr-Scale-Frontend-Task/README.md

 ## HOW TO RUN TEST || COMMAND LINE
- Note: Kindly use yarn to install to avoid dependency issues.Because the dependency version given was strictly used as given in this task.
+ Note: Kindly use yarn to install to avoid dependency issues.Because the dependency version given was strictly used as given in this task. if you don't have yarn install on your pc use: npm install --global yarn

  (1)Install dependencies to be able to run test;